strayiker/smart-home-media-assistant-telegram-bot/README.md

 3. **Register on Rutracker:**

    - Go to the Rutracker website and create an account if you don't already have one.
-   - Note down your Rutracker `username` and `password`.
+   - Note down your Rutracker `USERNAME` and `PASSWORD`.
 These credentials will be used by the bot to login and perform searches.

-## Installation
+## Setup

 Open your terminal and run the following command: